Our unique analysis of the bills Railsback sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1967 to Dec 1982, Railsback missed 1,034 of 7,526 roll call votes, which is 13.7%.
-This is worse than the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
+This is much worse than the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|